• Skip to main content

 0 Vote Up Vote Down

-EDUARDO ALCOFORADO answered 4 months ago
+Eduardo Alvim answered 4 years ago

 I’m having this same problem here.
 The things were going well with my two ESP32-CAM modules, but now when I upload the code and open it on the Serial Monitor of Arduino IDE, I get this error messge.